Things to See and Do in Corfe Castle

 Some of the ruined stone was used in the building of the village and the houses are built of local stone, making it one of the most attractive villages in Dorset.

 If you love bouncy castles you will really love Dorset Adventure Park.
-An inflatable adventure course on two lakes where you can put on a wetsuit and test yourself to see if you can get to the end of the course without falling in the water!
+An inflatable adventure course on two lakes, where you can put on a wetsuit and test yourself to see if you can get to the end of the course without falling in the water!

-Discover the village
+Discover Corfe Castle village

 Along with the Castle and Model Village there is a vintage railway station where you can catch a steam train with Swanage Railway.
 While you're there, why not pop into the museum found next to the Railway Station to see memorabilia and a train engine close-up.